Kaliningrad State Art Gallery

 Kaliningrad State Art Gallery (aka Kaliningrad Art Gallery) is an art gallery in Kaliningrad, Russia, located in Moskovsky Prospect.

 The gallery was founded in 1988 and specialises in modern art, especially paintings of the 20th century from Russia and elsewhere.
 It is also developing as a contemporary art gallery.
-The collections include more than ten thousand works, including graphics, handicrafts, paintings, and sculptures.
-The museum hosts up to thirty exhibitions and other art projects each year with Russian and foreign partners.

 The gallery is involved with the Russia International Biennial of Graphic Art "Kaliningrad-Konigsberg".
-The 6th Biennial was international, under patronage of the ARS Baltic Committee.